jbarciela/jbarciela.github.com/index.markdown

         <note>Given a sequence of characters, find the first character that occurs exactly once.</note>

         <li><a href="https://github.com/jbarciela/rest-demo" target="_blank">Spring Boot Demo</a></li>
-        <note>A Spring Boot REST demo project with Unit Tests, Code Coverage, Actuator, Security, JavaDoc and references to learn more.</note>
+        <note>A Dockerized Spring Boot REST demo project with Unit Tests, Code Coverage, Actuator, Security, JavaDoc and references to learn more.</note>

     </ul>
  </div>